 The Washington Post, having a good day, in its Editorial of September 17, 1996, acknowledged this:

 The American role in the Vietnam War, for all its stumbles, was no accident.
 It arose from the deepest sources—the deepest and most legitimate sources—of the American desire to affirm freedom in the world.

 You would not gather that from the Burns film, and that is how it is most profoundly and fundamentally wrong.

-Lewis Sorley (PhD, Harvard) is a third-generation graduate of West Point.
+Lewis Sorley (PhD, Johns Hopkins) is a third-generation graduate of West Point.
 His Army service included tank and armored cavalry units in Germany, Vietnam, and the US, Pentagon staff duty, and teaching at the United States Military Academy and the Army War College.
 He subsequently served as a senior civilian official of the Central Intelligence Agency.
 In 2009 he was the first Gottwald Visiting Professor of Leadership and Ethics at the Virginia Military Institute.
 He has been named a Distinguished Eagle Scout by the Boy Scouts of America, an Outstanding Alumnus by the Army War College, and a Distinguished Graduate by West Point.

 His many books include three highly awarded biographies: Thunderbolt: General Creighton Abrams and the Army of His Times, Honorable Warrior: General Harold K. Johnson and the Ethics of Command, and Westmoreland: The General Who Lost Vietnam.
 His book A Better War: The Unexamined Victories and Final Tragedy of America’s Last Years in Vietnam was nominated for the Pulitzer Prize.